-Mold and mildew can form on the fabric if your stroller hasn’t been in regular use, or if the weather is damp (source).
+Mold and mildew can form on the fabric if your stroller hasn’t been used regularly or the weather is damp.

 Step 1: Ventilation

-Make sure you do this outside and wear a mask so you don’t inhale any spores.
+Do this outside, and wear a mask so you don’t inhale any spores.

 Step 2: Brushing

-Larger mold areas can be removed by mixing two parts water with three parts white vinegar in a spray bottle.
-Spray the whole area and then wash the stroller with soap afterward.
+Larger mold areas can be removed by mixing two parts of water with three parts of white vinegar in a spray bottle.
+Spray the whole area, then wash the stroller with soap afterward.

 If the fabric is suitable, you can use a mix of non-chlorine bleach and water to remove mold.
 Two tablespoons of bleach to one quart of water is the recommended ratio.

 Once you’re happy that the fabric is free from mold or mildew, move on to step 7 below.
 If you still need to clean other parts, carry on to step 3.

 The Cleaning Process